Vegetable Barley Soup Recipe for a Clean-Out-the-Fridge Soup. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 If the potatoes have green patches on their skin, definitely throw them out.
 Green potatoes contain natural toxins called solanine and chaconine and the highest concentration are in the sprouts and those green spots.
 They could make you sick and cause stomach pain, vomiting, diarrhoea, headaches, fever, and more.

-Always prep vegetables as close to when you’re planning to cook and eat them – not hours and never days earlier.
+• Always prep vegetables as close to when you’re planning to cook and eat them – not hours and never days earlier.
 Microscopic microbes will multiply on peeled vegetable and that bacteria will not begin to spoil the vegetables and could make you sick.

-Refrigerating the vegetables won’t prevent spoilage either as the moisture in your fridge and the condensation that forms in plastic bags and containers are the perfect conditions for bacteria, which will rapidly grow in small colonies of millions of microbes, triggering the process of decay.
+• Refrigerating vegetables won’t prevent spoilage either as the moisture in your fridge and the condensation that forms in plastic bags and containers are the perfect conditions for bacteria, which will rapidly grow in small colonies of millions of microbes, triggering the process of decay.

-A few more food safety tips: thoroughly clean down your kitchen counter, working space and cutting boards with boiling soapy water, use super clean knives and peelers, wash your hands with hot soapy water before prepping vegetables, and soak any vegetables with cuts or crannies in clean water for few minutes.
+• Thoroughly clean down your kitchen counter, working space and cutting boards with boiling soapy water, use super clean knives and peelers, wash your hands with hot soapy water before prepping vegetables, and soak any vegetables with cuts or crannies in clean water for few minutes.

-Always scrub vegetables that still have dirt on them with a clean scrubbing brush, always cut out any bruised or soft spots as well as sprouts and discard discoloured vegetables, and after you peel and chop vegetables keep them in a clean air-tight lidded container in the fridge if they’re not being cooked immediately – but not for long
+• Always scrub vegetables that still have dirt on them with a clean scrubbing brush, always cut out any bruised or soft spots as well as sprouts and discard discoloured vegetables, and after you peel and chop vegetables keep them in a clean air-tight lidded container in the fridge if they’re not being cooked immediately – but not for long.

-If you’ve grown your own veggies at home and you know they’re organic, it’s still advisable to wash the vegetables with clean water (not soapy water) and scrub them with a clean scrubbing brush if you’re not peeling them.
+• If you’ve grown your own veggies at home and you know they’re organic, it’s still advisable to wash the vegetables with clean water (not soapy water) and scrub them with a clean scrubbing brush if you’re not peeling them.

 Vegetable Barley Soup Recipe for a Clean-Out-the-Fridge Soup.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Back to my vegetable barley soup recipe: if you don’t keep pearl barley in the pantry, you could always add other whole grains, such as bulgur, lentils or chickpeas, dried or canned beans, or any sort of rice, cooked noodles or pasta.
+If you don’t keep pearl barley in the pantry, you could always add other whole grains, such as bulgur, lentils or chickpeas, dried or canned beans, or any sort of rice, cooked noodles or pasta.

-Another tip: add pasta or noodles to the soup pot just before serving so they don’t continue to expand.
+Add pasta or noodles to the soup pot just before serving so they don’t continue to expand.
 Rice can be added any time and in fact, like a good rice porridge or Asian congee the longer you leave the rice in the soup, the silkier it will become.

 When it comes to the seasoning and spices of my vegetable barley soup recipe, I’ve recommended very little other than salt and pepper and two of my favourite spices, paprika and turmeric.